Posted on

-Benzodiazepines, commonly known as benzos, impacts the brain and body which can wear down over time.
+Benzodiazepines, commonly known as benzos, impact the brain and body which can wear down over time.
 Withdrawal occurs when the body and brain do not receive benzos and the body is trying to restore balance.
 The process of withdrawal takes a long period of time to be fully rid of the toxins.
 Learn five facts to consider about benzo withdrawal and how it affects the whole body.

 Two systems in the brain are affected by benzos.
-Glutamate pushes things into action and GABA (gamma amino butyric acid) slows things down.
+Glutamate pushes things into action and GABA (gamma-aminobutyric acid) slows things down.
 Benzos damage GABA receptors so that glutamate goes wild in the brain which excites everything in the body as a result.
 When GABA receptors are unable to calm down, the nervous system goes into overdrive.
 The limbic system (responsible for fight or flight action) kicks in and the following symptoms occur:

 Everyone experiences withdrawal differently.
 The following are five facts that are known about benzo withdrawal to support individuals in understanding the truth about the experience.